kenoxa/beamwind/README.md

 - ⚠️ [Warns the developer](#catching-errors) when a unrecognized directive is used

 > **Beamwind**: a wind blowing against a vessel from a direction at right angles to its keel for optimal speed

+## Backstory

+Design systems embrace a component-oriented mindset.
+Inspired by [Tailwind CSS], utility classes provide reusable styles with no unwanted side-effects.
+However, they have to be generated upfront.

+Atomicity generalizes the former concept by instantiating style rules on demand.
+Serving as a solid foundation for constraint-based layouts, [atomic CSS-in-JS](https://sebastienlorber.com/atomic-css-in-js) has come to fluorish at scale.

 ## Usage